wp-plugins/wp-symposium-toolbar/readme.txt

 Customize the WordPress Toolbar the way *you* want...

 This plugin is targetted for WP Symposium sites.
-However, if you're not running a Social Network site but you're willing to customize the Toolbar, you may use this plugin and benefit from its generic, per-role settings, its custom menus, as well as its styling settings.
+However, if you're not running a Social Network site but you're willing to customize the Toolbar, you may use this plugin and benefit from its generic per-role settings, its custom menus, as well as its styling settings.
 Give this plugin a try, and let me know what you think.

 = In a nutshell =
 When I began this project, I was aiming at primarily providing WP Symposium sites with a little more functionality.
 I needed to ensure WP Symposium is actually activated, and what was initially a safeguard eventually became a feature : WP Symposium Toolbar can function as a stand alone plugin as well as integrate with WP Symposium.
 Looking at the result, I'd like to stress that the scope of the generic options of this plugin by far exceeds those dedicated to WP Symposium sites solely...